Let’s get started on this Supernatural VR Review.

 Supernatural is developed by Within Unlimited Inc, which is known for created many VR films and experiences.
 I personally have heard Within founder Chris Milk, speak several times over the years.
-These guys know VR, but usually it is movie VR experiences, not gaming.
+These guys know VR, but usually, it is movie VR experiences, not gaming.
+It should also be noted that Supernatural will not work for any user located outside of North America due to music licensing restrictions.
+Don’t expect that to change anytime soon.
 Supernatural VR is a subscription-based fitness game exclusively for the Oculus Quest and Oculus Quest 2.

 Supernatural VR Gameplay Review

 Supernatural is similar to other rhythm and fitness VR games, perhaps most notably Beat Saber.
 You stand in one spot while balloons and triangles come towards you.
 You hit the balloons with a black and white bat that is in your hands.
 As triangles fly towards you, you will need to duck and lunge to make sure that you are in the triangle.
 There are also sometimes trails coming off the balloons that you will need to follow along with your arms, similar to what you see in SynthRiders.